Clubs and Honor Societies

-The SU Math Club is a student chapter of the Mathematical Association of America (MAA).
-It seeks to create a supportive community for anyone with a passion for mathematics, including professors, majors and non-majors.
-In the informal setting of the Whitmore student lounge, students gain support, advice and friendship from their peers and their professors.
-Math Club members discuss which math classes to take, encourage and help each other to give talks at conferences, and learn how to put together an excellent application for grad school.
-They host informal seminars on everything from the mathematics of game shows to mathematical careers, play math Pictionary and go on math scavenger hunts, organize events like Pi Day, and through it all, gain a strong appreciation for the beauty and power of mathematics.
+The SU ACM Club is a student chapter of the Association for Computing Machinery (ACM).
+It seeks to create a supportive community for anyone with a passion for computer science, including professors, majors and non-majors.
+In the informal setting of the Chapman-Whitmore student lounge, students gain support, advice and friendship from their peers and their professors.
+ACM members discuss which classes to take, encourage and help each other to give talks at conferences, and learn how to put together an excellent application for grad school.
+They host bimonthly meetings where members participate in all sorts of activities including listening to guest speakers, game nights, preparing materials for the Computing Museum in Mood-Bridwell Hall and helping with the campus retro game night.

-To get updates on math club meetings, please join our facebook group:
+To get updates on ACM club meetings, please join please join the su-acm Google Group through your SU email account.